JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 `com.jetbrains.python.sdk.PythonSdkUpdater.updateOrShowError(Sdk, SdkModificator, Project, Component)` method parameter `SdkModificator` removed
 : It was not processed carefully, it should be enough to pass editable sdk instead.

+`com.jetbrains.python.psi.LanguageLevel.hasWithStatement()` method removed
+: It is `true` for all supported python versions.

 ## 2020.2

 ### Changes in IntelliJ Platform 2020.2